 Hobby or a Business: How the IRS Decides

-No one question is the deciding factor, but it basically boils down to are you operating in a business-like fashion with the intent of making a profit?
+No one question is the deciding factor, but it basically boils down to this: Are you operating in a business-like fashion with the intent of making a profit?

 Is Your Business in Danger of Becoming a Hobby?

 Most people know when their hobbies have become a business.
-They are working at them, improving their systems, marketing, and seeing sales increase.
+They are working at them, improving their systems, spending time and money on marketing, and seeing sales increase.
 The more difficult thing to recognize is when your business is in danger of becoming a hobby.

 Accounting and Bookkeeping Services in NH